finos/tracdap/doc/overview/metadata_model.rst

 Selectors
 ---------

-A tag selector refers to a single object ID and identifies a specific object version and tag version for that object.
+A :class:`TagSelector <trac.metadata.TagSelector>` refers to a single object ID and identifies a specific object version and tag version for that object.
 They are used throughout the TRAC platform whenever an object is referenced, so it is always possible to specify versions using these selection criteria.
 The available criteria are:

     1.  | Select the latest available version
         | - *Variable selector, will return a different result when an object or tag is updated to a new version*